Coverage & Exposure

 What amount of waste factor should I count on in the product I purchase?

 Waste factor will vary, depending upon quality of product, roofing contractor's experience, and aesthetic look desired.
-Contact your Approved Installer for more details about your particular job; unfortunately this is not a question that the CSSB can answer for you as it is project-specific.
+Contact your Member Contractor/Installer for more details about your particular job; unfortunately this is not a question that the CSSB can answer for you as it is project-specific.